mjaracz/recruting-task/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## File Naming Convention

+Note that the file naming convention is split between files in the hooks path, and all other react component files localized in the app path.
+Function files located in the `**/hooks/**` path follow camel case conventions.
+All other files in the `./app/**` path including react component files follow the kebab convention, the default for the react framework NextJS.

+For more information on file naming conventions, I invite you to the `.eslintrc.json` configuration file located in rootDir.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: